 However, invisible power goes a step further.
 It involves the ways in which awareness of one's rights and interests are hidden through the adoption of dominating ideologies, values and forms of behavior by relatively powerless groups themselves.
-Sometimes this is also referred to as the 'internalisation of powerlessness' in a way that affects the awareness and consciousness of
+Sometimes this is also referred to as the 'internalisation of powerlessness' in a way that affects the awareness and consciousness of potential issues and conflicts, even by those directly affected.
+Go to Box 4 for more discussion of invisible power.

-Box 4